 Citation, DOI, disclosures and article data

 At the time the article was created Saqba Farooq had no recorded disclosures.View Saqba Farooq's current disclosures

-Primary adrenal cortical carcinoma is a highly malignant but rare neoplasm.
-It may present as a hormonally active or an inactive tumor.
+Primary adrenal cortical carcinoma (also known as adrenocortical carcinoma) is a highly malignant but rare neoplasm.
+It may present as a hormonally active or inactive tumor.

 Although men and women are affected equally, functioning tumors are more common in females, who are also more likely to have an associated endocrine syndrome 5.
 The median age of presentation is around 50 years, but tumors have been found at all ages 3,4.